-This is available within the school from our Careers Advisor, Diane Molloy or the Deputy Principal.
+This is available within the school from our Careers Advisor Madeleine Castle or the deputy principals.
 Students are also encouraged to discuss tertiary courses with visiting liaison officers.
 Year 12 students have the opportunity to visit the annual Christchurch Careers Expo and talk with representatives from a wide variety of tertiary providers and employment agencies.

-When a student is identified as having special learning needs, either because of difficulties with basic work or because they have advanced learning needs, we try to meet those needs by first assessing the student to discover the areas needing support and then by designing courses arranged to meet their specific requirements.
-Assistance with organisational life skills is available to students identified as being in need of help in this area.
-As always, we look at the needs of the individual and try to meet them.
-These considerations apply also to gifted students.
+When a student needs extra support with their learning, we try to meet those needs by assessing the student to discover the areas needing suppor,t and then by designing courses arranged to meet their needs and aspirations.
+Assistance with organisational and life skills is available to students needing support in these aresa.
+We look at the needs of the individual and try to meet them.
+These considerations also apply to gifted students.

-Teacher in Charge of Gifted and Talented: Miss O’Regan
+Teacher in Charge of Gifted and Talented education: TBC

 Star, Gateway & Trades Academy Courses

-These provide Secondary Students with opportunities to study tertiary level or non-conventional courses.
-This is to help improve the transition from secondary school to tertiary education and employment and is subject to funding provisions.
-Examples of these include Motor mechanics and Building Construction (Tai Poutini), pre-training for the hospitality industry and Tourism.
+These courses provide students with opportunities to study tertiary level or specialised courses.
+This is to help improve the transition from secondary school to tertiary education and employment, and is subject to funding provision.
+Examples of these courses include mechanical engineering and building (Tai Poutini Polytechnic), pre-training for the hospitality industry and tourism.
 Students are required to have documented career goals which will benefit from STAR-funded year-long courses or they may apply for short-term courses to assist in their decision making.
-Years 9 & 10 complete a Work Shadowing day each year.
+Years 9 & 10 complete a work shadowing day each year.